Academic English Pre-Matriculation Program (AEPP)

 The AEPP is a three-week summer course that builds academic proficiency in North American English

-The AEPP is designed for incoming international degree-seeking students for whom English is an additional language and who have not lived or studied extensively in Chicago.
+The AEPP is designed for incoming international degree-seeking students for whom English is an Additional Language (EAL) and who have not lived or studied extensively in Chicago.
 The program features interwoven linguistic, cultural, and academic objectives, and students interact with a range of English speakers as they explore UChicago, Hyde Park, and the City of Chicago.
 Our curriculum is tiered, which means students will be seriously challenged regardless of their level of English.